-As Nymphs were believed to inhabit almost every aspect of the natural world, they were seen to be more attuned with the lives of mere mortals, and therefore, more sympathetic with their concerns.
+As Nymphs were believed to inhabit almost every aspect of the natural world, they were seen to be more attuned to the lives of mere mortals, and therefore, more sympathetic to their concerns.

 Since they were so often associated with springs and water, they were also thought to provide sustenance and nourishment for whole communities.

 Moreover, the health of the natural world, in general, was seen to be directly linked to the relationship between the nymphs and the local populace.
 They were also thought to possess powers of prophecy and it is believed that their cult sites would be visited for that very purpose.